67hz/vim-lldb/README.md

     3.7.6 (default, ...)

-If Python versions are mismatched, either recompile Vim to match the exact version as LLDB or vice-versa.
+If Python versions are mismatched, either recompile Python to match the exact version as LLDB or vice-versa.
 See [lldb caveats](https://lldb.llvm.org/resources/caveats.html) for details.

-See [Customization](#customization) for specifying lldb path in `vimrc`.